TCSS-360-Red/RedSquadron/README.md

 "Push": Uploads (and replaces) the files stored in your computer to the remote repository.
 This will overwrite the files in the remote repository.
 Be careful not to delete your teammates work!

+"Sync": Pull, then push.
+Necessary each time to prevent two contributors pushing the same change to the repository.

+[+] ONCE YOU GET SET UP [+]

+You can test your setup the same way you can test your compilers, by saying hello!
+Create a .txt file, name it [YOUR NAME]_HelloTeam.txt, save it to your local repository, then sync with the remote repository.
+You should see your text file appear here under "Pull requests" where we can double check your update won't create any conflicts.